 With a couple of minor adjustments in your approach, these wonderful fun-filled moments can become more than just a pleasant memory for your children.
 You can take these moments, and expand those moments into life-shaping attitudes of optimism and happiness.
 Here’s how you begin.

 1. Be attentive to positive emotions…when they are happening.

-Don’t give your attentions to moments when your kids are frowning, complaining or bickering with each other.
+Don’t give your attention to moments when your kids are frowning, complaining, or bickering with each other.
 Let it go.
-In fact, it’s critical to give little to these moments you ‘don’t want’ while patiently waiting for the moments you ‘do want.’
+In fact, it’s critical to give little to these moments you ‘don’t want while patiently waiting for the moments you ‘do want.’

 2. Become unusually curious about moments of joy and pleasure.

 Remember how easy it is to get hooked on the moments that don’t work for your kids, or to engage complaints about camp, siblings, or friends?
 Resist this tendency!